bbchk/personal_config/README.md

 add fzf plugin to commands in nvim

 TODO: make it so I could wrap any word anywhere in `` using some shortcut

+delete battery from tmux, put vpn from tmux to gnome extension...somehow